8 Stress Management Activities for Kids

-Therefore, the best way to help your child is to listen to their worries and validate their concern and provide them with tools for stress relief.
+Therefore, the best way to help your child is to listen to their worries validate their concern, and provide them with tools for stress relief.

 Work together with kids to develop a daily routine to practice stress management techniques that work for them.
 (Not all strategies work for every child, so empower them to choose what fits in their mind and body.)